bewell/ZAP_Dast/README.md

 ## Steps to successfully launch the scan

-  - Place ZAP scanner somewhere (https://github.com/zaproxy/zaproxy/releases/download/2.5.0/ZAP_2.5.0_Cross_Platform.zip - Consult PLC)
+  - Download the ZAP scanner and place it somewhere on the disk.
+[Download link](https://github.com/zaproxy/zaproxy/releases/download/2.5.0/ZAP_2.5.0_Cross_Platform.zip)
   - Open the `scan.py` file and edit the `startZapPath` variable.
 You will find the syntax inside the file
   - Navigate to the root folder and launch the script
     ```sh